ll1ness/spark-studio/README.md

 ## License

-MIT © 2026 ll1ness (TechOne UI).
+MIT © 2026 ll1ness.
 Other components under their respective licenses.